 Your doctor will evaluate your signs and symptoms, review your medical history, and conduct a neurological examination.
 Signs and symptoms of a concussion may not appear until hours or days after the injury.

 Tests your doctor may perform or recommend include a neurological examination, cognitive testing and imaging tests.

 After your doctor asks detailed questions about your injury, he or she may perform a neurological examination.
 This evaluation includes checking your:

 Your doctor may conduct several tests to evaluate your thinking (cognitive) skills during a neurological examination.
 Testing may evaluate several factors, including your:

-Brain imaging may be recommended for some people with symptoms such as severe headaches, seizures, repeated vomiting or symptoms that are becoming worse.
-Brain imaging may determine whether the injury is severe and has caused bleeding or swelling in your skull.
+Brain imaging may be recommended for some people with signs and symptoms such as severe headaches, seizures, repeated vomiting or symptoms that are becoming worse.
+Brain imaging may determine whether the injury is severe and has caused bleeding or swelling in the skull.

 You may need to be hospitalized overnight for observation after a concussion.